 The Community First Disaster Relief Program is designed to offer direct relief funding to Federal Home Loan Bank of Chicago members and communities they serve that have been declared Federal Emergency Management Agency (FEMA) disaster areas.

-The FHLBank Chicago originally developed the Community First Disaster Relief Program to assist several communities in Illinois that were struck by tornados and severe storms in November 2013, and to serve as a blueprint for responses to future FEMA-declared disasters across Illinois and Wisconsin.
-The FHLBank Chicago most recently utilized the program to assist central and northern Wisconsin communities affected by storms and flooding in 2016.
+FHLBank Chicago originally developed the Community First Disaster Relief Program to assist several communities in Illinois that were struck by tornadoes and severe storms in November 2013, and to serve as a blueprint for responses to future FEMA-declared disasters across Illinois and Wisconsin.

 How the Program Works